Provost’s Academic Theme: Civic Engagement (2021-22)

-As President Amy Gutmann described it in her initial announcement, the year “will include programs, workshops, student-led dialogues, and opportunities to engage with the communities outside our campus, from our immediate West Philadelphia neighborhood, to our surrounding city as it recovers from the pandemic, to the wider circle of our nation and our world.
-These activities will acquire particular potency in our US election year, in which we know many of you will be involved, which will span from the campaign and election in the fall semester to the inauguration and its aftermath in the spring semester.
-At the same time, the year will draw on Penn’s historic tradition of civic engagement.
+As Penn President Amy Gutmann described it, the theme of Civic Engagement “will include programs, workshops, student-led dialogues, and opportunities to engage with the communities outside our campus, from our immediate West Philadelphia neighborhood, to our surrounding city, to the wider circle of our nation and our world, and will also draw on Penn’s historic tradition of civic engagement.
 We were founded by Benjamin Franklin with a vision of a non-sectarian school to educate the leaders of a growing city, with a focus on practical impact on contemporary life.”
-Below, you can read a fuller description of the Year and its goals.